 You even get full control over the source, from changing channels and viewing recorded content to fast-forwarding or setting up a season pass.
 You truly can watch and control your television anytime, anywhere–the power is in your hands.

-Obviously this is only a solution if you maintain a house with a cable/satallite service back home, or if you have a friend or family member that wouldn’t mind you tapping into theirs.
-It’s a fantastic way to have full access to all your favourite channels from home though.
+Obviously this is only a solution if you maintain a house with a cable/satellite service back home, or if you have a friend or family member that wouldn’t mind you tapping into theirs.

 If you have any other methods for gaining access to entertainment in China, please let us know and we’ll happily add it here.